tensorlayer/TensorLayer/README.md

 # Why another deep learning library: TensorLayer

-## Motivation

-As TensorFlow users, we have been looking for a library that can address various development purposes.
+As deep learning practitioners, we have been looking for a library that can address various development purposes.
 This library is easy to adopt by providing diverse examples, tutorials and pre-trained models.
 Also, it allow users to easily fine-tune TensorFlow; while being suitable for production deployment.
 TensorLayer aims to satisfy all these purposes.
 It has three key features: